 However one limitation was blocking broader adoption for this purpose (in this writer’s humble opinion).
 Lambda functions could only interact with resources placed in the default public network.
 Common scenarios where databases, data warehouses, caches and other resources were placed within a Virtual Private Cloud (VPC), these resources were off limits to code executing in your Lambda function.
 Until Now.

 This week, AWS made another announcement regarding Lambda that makes it more appropriate than ever to replace servers running batch jobs.
 Lambda can now access resources inside a VPC.
-This means that regardless of how you arrange your organisation’s networking and security, AWS Lambda is able to interact with your resources.
+This means that regardless of how you arrange your organization’s networking and security, AWS Lambda is able to interact with your resources.

 At GorillaStack, we are obsessed with improving our customer’s cloud and driving cost savings.
-In such a spirit, we decided to help guide our current and future customers down the path of enlightenment Vis-à-vis cost savings, by writing an open source CloudFormation template to showcase this new functionality in the hope that it be adopted by those looking to migrate their batch jobs to Lambda.
+In such a spirit, we decided to help guide our current and future customers down the path of enlightenment vis-à-vis cost savings, by writing an open source CloudFormation template to showcase this new functionality in the hope that it be adopted by those looking to migrate their batch jobs to Lambda.